learn-co-curriculum/dsc-monte-carlo-simulations-lab/README.md

 ## Creating the Monte Carlo Simulation

 Let's expand upon our blood pressure example from the preceding lab.
 Even with our previous sample sizes of a sample of 14 and a sample of 12, we had a total of over 9 million combinations.
 As you can see from the graph above, this quantity continues to rapidly increase.
-As a result, it is often impracticle or impossible to calculate all possible combinations.
+As a result, it is often impractical or impossible to calculate all possible combinations.
 Instead, use a Monte Carlo Simulation to sample from the combination space in order to emulate a permutation test.
 While a precise simulation of a permutation test would record which combinations we have already simulated, doing so greatly reduces the speed of the process.
 Below is the complete samples of two populations blood pressure.

 Write a Monte Carlo simulation to sample from the permutation space.
 Be sure to not allow replacement so that certain possible combinations are not repeated.
 Calculate the p-value after `10, 100, 500, 1000, 10**4, 10**5, 10**6, 2*10**6 and 5*10**6` iterations.
 Graph these to show how the p-value stabilizes and converges after a large number of iterations.